 Mean density of Earth = 5,514 kg/m3

 - The highly dense atmosphere of Venus is mainly composed of Carbon Dioxide (96.5%) and Nitrogen (3.5% ).
-The atmospheric pressure is many time higher than Earth’s atmospheric pressure.
+The atmospheric pressure on Venus is many times higher than Earth’s atmospheric pressure.

 Atmospheric pressure on Venus = 92 bar